OREO Trading 50% Higher This Week (ORE)

-OREO (ORE) traded 42% higher against the US dollar during the 24 hour period ending at 0:00 AM Eastern on June 3rd.
-One OREO coin can now be bought for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
-OREO has a market cap of $25.09 and approximately $330.00 worth of OREO was traded on exchanges in the last day.
-In the last week, OREO has traded 50% higher against the US dollar.
+OREO (ORE) traded 42% higher against the U.S. dollar during the 1 day period ending at 19:00 PM Eastern on June 4th.
+Over the last seven days, OREO has traded 50% higher against the U.S. dollar.
+One OREO coin can now be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+OREO has a total market capitalization of $25.09 and approximately $330.00 worth of OREO was traded on exchanges in the last day.

 - Autobusd (ABS) traded 23.5% lower against the dollar and now trades at $0.75 or 0.00001778 BTC.